-Alina: Here the answer is a very subjective one, because we are not just talking about brands and innovation, we are also talking about consumers and behavioral limitations.
-I think Romania is on a good path, we still have to work on the speed of technology adoption, the openness to new digital formats, the lack of trust that is still felt in terms of online operations - from payments to interaction methods.
+Alina: Here, the answer is a very subjective one because we are not just talking about brands and innovation, we are also talking about consumers and behavioural limitations.
+I think Romania is on a good path, we still have to work on the speed of technology adoption, the openness to new digital formats, and the lack of trust that is still felt in terms of online operations – from payments to interaction methods.

 What do we need to get there?